-The PL module can be used with the Online PC option for designing and printing labels at the saw.
-The Online PC option is typically used where there is no saw controller or the saw controller only has limited set of options.
+The Online PC option can be used for designing and printing labels at the saw, it is typically used where there is no saw controller or the saw controller only has limited set of options.

-Information and labels from the PL module are automatically sent to the Online PC option to allow the viewing and printing of part information at the Saw.
+Information and labels are automatically sent to the Online PC option to allow the viewing and printing of part information at the Saw.